-All Research in Robotic Surgical Technology Grants are one-year awards, however, a competing continuation for one (1) year may be submitted.
+All Limited Project Grants are a one-year award.
+However, a competing continuation for one(1) year may be submitted.

-- Request must be submitted four (4) months prior to the end of the award year - The initial application should stand on its own merit - If a competing continuation is anticipated, the research plan on the initial application should specifically and separately outlining what work would be performed during a possible continuation year - The "Budget for Entire Proposed Project Period", "Direct Cost Only" and "Check List Forms" should include the anticipated competing continuation year - Failure to indicate an anticipated competing continuation will not interfere with such application if it is subsequently submitted
+- Request must be submitted four (4) months prior to the end of the award year. - The initial application should stand on its own merit - If a competing continuation is anticipated, the research plan on the initial application should specifically and separately outlining what work would be performed during a possible continuation year. - The "Budget for Entire Proposed Project Period", "Direct Cost Only" and "Check List Forms" should include the anticipated competing continuation year. - Failure to indicate an anticipated competing continuation will not interfere with such application if it is subsequently submitted.

-Please submit Renewal Requests and Final Reports to: rf@fascrs.org
+Please submit Renewal requests and Final Reports to: rf@fascrs.org

+XII.
 Grant Writing Suggestions